fb pixel

 • Stay calm!
 If you’re not in pain, you probably have some time.

-• Call Captivate Dental.
+• Call your dentist.
 The more info you give us, the better.
-You could explain the situation to us, or email or text us a photo!
+You could explain the situation or email or text us a photo!

 Oral Bleeding

-This can be a number of things from gum disease to trauma.
+This can be several things from gum disease to trauma.
 If you’ve had a tooth extracted and you’re bleeding, and it won’t stop, seek immediate care.

 • If you see blood on your floss or brush, see us and get treated for gum disease.